jcubic/jquery-terminal-wiki/Getting-Started.md

 ### Introduction

 [jQuery Terminal is a **JavaScript library**](https://terminal.jcubic.pl/) that requires **jQuery** to work properly.
-To create an app using jQuery Terminal, first you need to create an html page, and then include jQuery and both the JavaScript and CSS files from jQuery Terminal.
+To create an app using jQuery Terminal, first, you need to create an HTML page, and then include jQuery and both the JavaScript and CSS files from jQuery Terminal.
 You can also use **webpack** or other *bundlers* but we will not discuss this here.
-In this tutorial, you will learn all the basics needed to create your own Terminal in a webpage and also the explanations for all the features.
+In this tutorial, you will learn all the basics needed to create your own Terminal on a webpage and also the explanations for all the features.

 You can also read this article: [How to create interactive terminal like website?](https://itnext.io/how-to-create-interactive-terminal-like-website-888bb0972288).

 ### Unpkg CDN

 The best way to get jQuery Terminal is from [unpkg.com](https://unpkg.com/#/) that serves files from [npm repository](https://npmjs.com).
 With it, you don't need to host the files yourself.
-It's useful if you want to create a quick proof of concept or if you want to use one of demo services like Codepen, JSFiddle.
+It's useful if you want to create a quick proof of concept or if you want to use one of the demo services like Codepen, JSFiddle.

 With unpkg.com CDN you can specify that you always want the latest version but not if they have breaking changes.
-For instance if the latest version is 1.22.1, you can specify that you want the version 1.22 and all the bug fixes using url:
+For instance, if the latest version is 1.22.1, you can specify that you want version 1.22 and all the bug fixes using URL:

 ```
 https://unpkg.com/jquery.terminal@1.22.x
 ```

 This URL will redirect to file /js/jquery.terminal.js with the proper version number.
 If you want to have all the bug fixes for version 1 and all the features, you can use 1.x.x instead of 1.22.x.
-And if you want minified version of the library you can specify this URL:
+And if you want a minified version of the library you can specify this URL:

 ```
 https://unpkg.com/jquery.terminal@2.x.x/js/jquery.terminal.min.js
 ```

-It's the same principle for the css file, you can use an URL like:
+It's the same principle for the CSS file, you can use an URL like:

 ```
 https://unpkg.com/jquery.terminal@2.x.x/css/jquery.terminal.min.css